typhonius/acquia_cli/README.md

 # Deploy the develop-build branch to the test environment and run all config update steps
 ./bin/acquiacli preprod:deploy prod:acquia test develop-build

+# Get a list of DNS records for the foobar.com domain in CloudFlare
+./bin/acquiacli cf:list foobar.com

+# Add a record for www.foobar.com to point to 127.0.0.1 in CloudFlare.
+./bin/acquiacli cf:add foobar.com A www 127.0.0.1
 ````

 ## Creating a Phar